 I did my PhD work with Chris Moore and Emery Brown.
 In my graduate research I was using optogenetic methods, electrophysiology, and 2-photon imaging in awake behaving mice to study how sensory data is processed by the neocortical circuitry, particularly how neocortex builds models of the environment and updates them.

-Because a lot of these questions require new tools, I also do a bit of tool development.
-A lot of ephys specific in-depth methods related information can also be found at Open Ephys, the non-profit that I co-founded with Josh Siegle that aims to make, showcase, and distribute cutting edge open-source tools for neuroscience.
+Because a lot of these questions require new tools, I also do a bit of tech development.
+A lot of ephys specific information and tools can be found at Open Ephys, the non-profit that I co-founded with Josh Siegle that aims to make, showcase, and distribute cutting edge open-source tools for neuroscience.

 I set up this blog as a space to post some small observations and method writeups that might be useful to others.